gciatto/mpp4rs-slides/content/02-WOBA/_index.md

 ---

-## Gradle tasks for multi-platform projects
+## Gradle tasks for multi-platform projects (pt.
+2)

+- `compileProductionExecutableKotlinJs` compiles the JS main code into a Node project
+    * requires the `js` target to be enabled
+    * requires the `binaries.executable()` configuration to be enabled

 - `assemble` creates all JARs (hence compiling for main code for all platforms)
     + it also generates documentation and sources JAR